|← Chapter 5·||Turning Signs (Contents)||References||blog|

 And Didymos Judas Thomas wrote them down.

-The incipit is, according to DeConick, among the ‘accretions’ to this Gospel which identify it as emerging from a Syrian community now called ‘Thomasine’ or ‘Thomas Christians.’
+The incipit of this Gospel is, according to DeConick, among the ‘accretions’ which identify it as emerging from a Syrian community now called ‘Thomasine’ or ‘Thomas Christians.’
 Concerning Thomas himself, the historical record is not very clear.
 Several early Christian scriptures, some of them canonical, mention an apostle named Thomas, and a Judas who was the brother of Jesus.
 The name ‘Judas Thomas’ might have served to distinguish him from another Judas (Iscariot).
 But Thomas means ‘twin’ in Aramaic, and a few Syrian sources refer to Judas Thomas as the twin brother of Jesus.
 This surely points to a spiritual relationship, emphasized even further by adding Didymos, the Greek word for ‘twin.’
 The Book of Thomas the Contender, also found in NHL Codex II, begins with a fuller description of that relationship:

 The hidden sayings that the Savior spoke to Judas Thomas, which I, Mathaias, in turn recorded.
 I was walking, listening to them speak with each other.This represents the kind of intimate, esoteric dialogue which also pervades the Gospel of Thomas.
 Its core message is that to know Jesus is to know oneself, and to understand the revelation of Jesus is to become like him, as ‘twin and true companion.’
 Thomas apparently has this knowledge already, but hasn't quite realized it, and Jesus shows him how to do so, and thus to become even more like him.
 This is a virtual ‘twin’ to the Buddhist idea that all sentient beings have the original buddha-nature, but few fully realize it enough to become in their turn ‘enlightening beings.’
 As the Lotus Sutra says, ‘Only a buddha together with a buddha can fathom the Reality of All Existence’ (Kato et al. 1975, 52).
 The Gospel of Thomas likewise challenges the reader to become a ‘twin’ of Jesus by finding the meaning of his words.
-This challenge comes in Saying 1, and near the end again:The Savior said, ‘Brother Thomas, while you are still in the world, listen to me and I shall reveal to you what you have thought about in your heart.‘Since it has been said that you are my twin and true friend, examine yourself and understand who you are, how you exist, and how you will come to be.
+This challenge comes in Saying 1 (above), and near the end again:The Savior said, ‘Brother Thomas, while you are still in the world, listen to me and I shall reveal to you what you have thought about in your heart.‘Since it has been said that you are my twin and true friend, examine yourself and understand who you are, how you exist, and how you will come to be.
 Since you are to be called my brother, it is not fitting for you to be ignorant of yourself.
 And I know that you have understood, for already you have understood that I am the knowledge of truth.
 So while you are walking with me, though you do lack understanding, already you have obtained knowledge and you will be called one who knows himself.
 For those who have not known themselves have known nothing, but those who have known themselves have already have acquired knowledge about the depth of the All.
 So then, my brother Thomas, you have seen what is hidden from people, what they stumble against in their ignorance.’— tr.
 Turner and Meyer (NHS, 239)

-Jesus said, ‘Whoever drinks from my mouth will become like me; I myself shall become that person, and the hidden things will be revealed to that person.’DeConick labels both Sayings 1 and 108 ‘accretions,’ but the Coptic writer clearly found them a suitable frame for the whole Gospel, ‘kernel’ and all.— Thomas 108 (Meyer)
+Jesus said, ‘Whoever drinks from my mouth will become like me; I myself shall become that person, and the hidden things will be revealed to that person.’DeConick labels both Sayings 1 and 108 ‘accretions,’ but the Coptic writer apparently found them a suitable frame for the whole Gospel, ‘kernel’ and all.— Thomas 108 (Meyer)

 Jesus also shows an esoteric side in many other gospels, including the synoptics: sometimes he limits his audience to an inner circle of disciples rather than preaching to the multitudes.
 Mark 4:10-12 even has Jesus saying that he preaches in parables not to clarify his meaning for the broader public, but to prevent them from understanding: